wangcunxiang/SemEval2020-Task4-Commonsense-Validation-and-Explanation/README.md

 Subtask A and B will be evaluated using **accuracy**.
 Subtask C will be evaluated using BLEU score.

 ## Deadlines
  - 19 February 2020: Evaluation start*
  - 11 March 2020: Evaluation end*
  - 18 March 2020: Results posted
-- 17 April 2020: System description paper submissions due by 23:59 GMT -12:00
+ - 1 May 2020: System description paper submissions due
-- 24 April 2020: Task description paper submissions due by 23:59 GMT -12:00
+ - 8 May 2020: Task description paper submissions due
-- 10 June 2020: Author notifications for papers
+ - 24 Jun 2020: Author notifications
-- 1 July 2020: Camera ready submissions due
+ - 8 Jul 2020: Camera ready submissions due
+ - 12-13 December 2020:  SemEval 2020

 ## License